Logo Design

 • Design initial layouts, including mockup logo placement options and document guidelines for these new contexts, based on established best practices.

-• Test iteratively – Expose logo integration examples to representative users, soliciting actionable feedback on what works or fails.
+• Test iteratively – Expose logo integration examples to representative users, soliciting actionable feedback on what works and what doesn’t.

 • Formalise guidelines – Compile lessons learned into expansions or refinements of formal standards for these additional applications moving forward.

 • Retest periodically – Logo perceptions shift over time.
-Revalidate placements with fresh eyes sometimes to prevent outdated assumptions.
+Revalidate placements with fresh eyes from time to time to avoid outdated assumptions.

 Careful iteration and testing reveal the best possible logo treatments across every touchpoint, while maintaining standards aligned with recent learnings.